Fr. Andrew Dalton, LC, lives in Rome where he teaches Biblical Theology of the Passion of Christ at the Pontifical Athenaeum Regina Apostolorum.

 The course, offered in English, has never had access to a learning platform of this caliber.
 The Postgraduate Certificate in Shroud Studies, which began in 2011 in Italian, brings together expertise from all over the world, including the International Center of Sindonology in Turin and the Giulio Ricci Diocesan Center of Sindonology in Rome.

 Specialists in diverse fields—physics, forensic medicine, archeology, history, biblical exegesis, theology, apostolate, etc.—offer an in-depth study of one of the most intriguing mysteries of all time.
 This program offers a systematic approach to the intellectual challenges posed by the Shroud of Turin, as well as the opportunity to go deeper into the message that it proposes to the faith and to the heart of believers.

-The course, which is two semesters long, has open registration from January 1 to February 19, 2018.
+The course, which is two semesters long, has open registration until October 16th, 2018.